Episode Title: Lest the Truth Be Known

 Lilimae is starting to mellow out a bit and become the Lilimae that we all know and love (well, My Beloved Grammy still doesn’t love her, but she does always say that Julie Harris plays her perfectly; she just has a distaste for the character inherently).
 In this ep, she gets a lovely little scene in private with Ben in which she subtly (subtly by Lilimae standards) tries to discourage him from going to El Salvador.
 She says how, yes, she had lots of cool, sexy, exciting adventures back in her youth, but that “I’m living the best part of my life right now.”
 She explains how, at a certain point, a person needs to settle down and be able to look at someone in the eyes and “know that they know you.”
 I think her little speech gets to Ben, but he still winds up going on his little trip a few eps down the line, so I guess it doesn’t work too well on him.

 Oh yeah, one last little bit related to Ben that I want to talk about, just because it shows thought for the past histories of the characters and it made me happy.
 There’s a scene near the middle of the episode in the MacKenzie kitchen between Karen and Val in which Val is discussing how great Ben is, but how she still finds herself thinking of Gary and doing comparisons.
 Karen, who is now clean and sober and pill-free and back to being a good friend, casually says how that’s not a big deal and how she still finds herself comparing Mack to Sid.
 Yay for Sid callbacks!
-Doing a little bit of look at episode numbers, I realize that Sid has now been dead for sixty episodes (he died back in episode 33, Critical Condition), and it would be so easy for the writers to just stop mentioning him or thinking about him at this point, but they don’t do that.
+Doing a little bit of looking at episode numbers, I realize that Sid has now been dead for sixty episodes (he died back in episode 33, Critical Condition), and it would be so easy for the writers to just stop mentioning him or thinking about him at this point, but they don’t do that.
 He was Karen’s husband for like nineteen years, and just because she’s now married to a wonderful new man does not mean she has to stop mentioning her wonderful first husband.
 I’ll be curious to see if/when we stop getting references to Sid, but at the moment I’m pleased that he’s not forgotten; he continues to cast a shadow over proceedings even as we nearly finish up the fifth season of the series.

 Meanwhile, the drama is heating up over at Westfork with the arrival to the ranch of Ray.
 Who is Ray?
 Well, we know that, whoever he is, he’s here because Abs called him in our last ep (you’ll remember it was after she told Cathy to take a hike and Cathy refused to do so, then we finished the scene with Abs picking up her phone and speaking to an off-screen Ray).
 Anyway, he arrives in a nice convertible while Cathy is enjoying a ride on a horse, and when she sees him she tries to get away, but we are then treated to a very long and epic chase scene with Ray on wheels and Cathy on hooves.
 Seriously, this goes on forever with him speeding along, trying to catch up with her, even plowing right through a fence at one point to continue the pursuit.
 I get the feeling that Cathy doesn’t want to see this guy, but I guess Ray doesn’t get the message or he’s just too evil to care, and he does finally catch up with her and get her to chill out a bit.